loudoweb/gsui/README.md

 - [ ] documentation
 - [ ] remove bindx2 dependency ?
 - [ ] add macros to include classes from xml
+- [ ] Render should also handle CheckBox and Radio

 # dependencies
 - actuate